danielhrisca/asammdf/documentation/tips.rst

 Advantages

 * lowest RAM usage
-* the only choise when dealing with huge files (10's of thousands of channels and GB of sample data)
+* the only choice when dealing with huge files (10's of thousands of channels and GB of sample data)
 * handle big files on 32 bit Python ()

 Disadvantages

-* slightly slower performance compared to momeory='low'
+* slightly slower performance compared to memory='low'
 * must call *close* method to release the temporary file used in case of appending.

 .. note::